 - Extra virgin olive oil brings the salad together, helping to dress the bell peppers, citrus, and other ingredients.
 It also brings a good dose of healthy fat which helps you absorb the fat-soluble nutrients that the other ingredients contain, such as beta carotene from the peppers.

 Making a bell pepper salad is a cinch.
-It's easy, straightforward and there's a lot of room for experimentation, too.
+It's easy, and straightforward and there's a lot of room for experimentation, too.
 With only two steps (mixing the ingredients, and then dressing them), it's one of the easiest recipes you can make.
 However, there are a few things you'll want to keep in mind.

 - Knife techniques matter.
 Cutting both the peppers and the oranges require some measure of skill.
 For the peppers, you'll want to remove both the seeds and the interior membranes, which tend to make peppers soggy over time.
 For the oranges you'll need to cut them into supremes, by removing the outer peel and pith and freeing the flesh from the translucent membranes that separate citrus segments.

 - Let the salad rest before dressing.
 Because bell peppers are so crunchy, you'll want them to soften a bit before you serve the salad.
 Prepare the salad, and then add salt.
 The salt will break down the cellular walls of the sweet peppers, causing them to soften just a bit.
 That means the whole salad will be easier and more pleasant to eat.